Jackson Kafuuzi: Career before politics

 For a period of 13 years, from 2003 until 2016, Jackson Kafuuzi was an attorney at Rwakafuuzi & Company Advocates, a Kampala-based legal firm.

 Political career

-Kafuuzi entered Uganda's elective politics by contesting for the Kyaka South County Constituency parliamentary seat in 2011 on FDC ticket but lost to an NRM candidate who had quit teaching at Makerere university.
+Kafuuzi entered Uganda's elective politics by contesting for the Kyaka South County Constituency parliamentary seat in 2011 on the Forum for Democratic Change (FDC) ticket but lost to an NRM candidate who had quit teaching at Makerere university.
 He later chose to run on an NRM ticket in 2016 and won the elections.
 He later won again in 2021 unopposed and is the current member of parliament for Kyaka south county.
 He is a member of the ruling National Resistance Movement political party.

 On 14 December 2019, he was named in the cabinet of Uganda as the Deputy Attorney General of Uganda, a position he was appointed to by the Head of State of Uganda Yoweri Kaguta Museveni.
 After parliamentary approval, his swearing-in took place as scheduled on Tuesday, 11 February 2020.